 Biography

-Eliel Cruz is an organizer, speaker, and writer.
-Currently, he supports communications for various non-profit organizations and initiatives including working with families who have had loved ones killed by the NYPD building campaigns to get the police officers responsible fired.
+Eliel Cruz is a history-making, award-winning organizer, speaker, and writer.
+As an advocacy media strategist, he’s led police accountability, anti-violence, and LGBTQ advocacy campaigns.
 He’s a columnist with Gay Times Magazine, writing an organizing and justice-focused column titled Let’s Create Some Good In The World.

-He is a co-organizer for the Brooklyn Liberation March: An Action for Black Trans Lives, which drew an estimated 20,000 people in June 2020.
+Cruz is a co-organizer for the Brooklyn Liberation March: An Action for Black Trans Lives, which drew an estimated 20,000 people in June 2020, and the Brooklyn Liberation March: An Action for Trans Youth in 2021.
 Eliel was honored alongside the co-organizers of Brooklyn Liberation with a Stonewall Community Foundation Vision Award.
 He was recognized in Out Magazine’s #Out100 list for both his work as the former Director of Communications at the New York City Anti-Violence Project (AVP), and for his pivotal activism in pursuing justice for Layleen Polanco, a 27-year-old Afro-Latinx trans woman who died in solitary confinement on Rikers Island in June 2019.

 Eliel has spoken at universities and conferences across the country on issues pertaining to the LGBTQ community and media representation, as well as faith and sexuality.
 Speaking engagements include Harvard Law School, University of Texas at Austin, MSU Denver, Suffolk University, University of Georgia, Texas A&M, University of Florida, Bowdoin College, New York University, Middlebury College, University of Colorado in Boulder, and more.